hiteshtripathi/Python-To-Do-List-Program/README.md

 # Python-To-Do-List-Program
-Practical Coursera Project on HandsOn Python To Do List Program
+Practical Coursera Project on HandsOn Python To Do List Program.

 Basics used in this project:
 1. Introduction